Magdalena Bay

 Core Days

-This Nautilus Under Sea liveaboard tour focuses on the waters off Magdalena Bay during October and November, when seasonal upwellings create highly productive conditions.
+These days of the Nautilus Under Sea liveaboard focus on the waters off Magdalena Bay during October and November, when seasonal upwellings create highly productive conditions.
 This period coincides with the second-largest sardine run in the world, drawing significant concentrations of striped marlin that actively hunt dense bait balls.
 The interaction between predators and prey creates fast-moving underwater scenes that are among the most distinctive natural events in the eastern Pacific.

 Marine life sightings extend well beyond the bait balls.
 California sea lions are frequently encountered, along with pods of dolphins and species such as wahoo and other open-water predators.
 Seasonal whale activity adds another layer to the experience, with humpback whales migrating through the area at this time of year.
 Sightings of larger whale species are possible but remain dependent on natural conditions.
 Above the surface, the area supports abundant seabird life, including pelicans, gulls, boobies, frigate birds, shearwaters, and albatross, reflecting the overall productivity of the ecosystem.